-Diploma students take and complete a 19-month to 22-month course of study and receive a diploma upon successful completion of the courses and achievement of school standards.
+Diploma students take and complete a one- or two-year course of study and receive a diploma upon successful completion of the courses and achievement of school standards.

 Certificate students take one or more of the listed classes and receive, when school standards are achieved, a "certificate of achievement" stating that proficiency has been attained.